phcs93/prodex/README.md

   - determine move damage type by generation
   - encounters for regional forms should be the same as their base form (?)
   - remember to properly show corresponding versions on encounters, held items, etc
+  - change "only obtainable" flag to "show from all versions" (remember to unconsider version on moves, held items, etc)

 ## add filters